The directed landscape

 \begin{lemma} Let $f$ be a proper landscape.
 Then for any $(x, t; y, s) \in \R^4_\uparrow$, there exist rightmost and leftmost geodesics from $(x, t)$ to $(y, s)$. \end{lemma}

-\begin{proof} We will just show the existence of a rightmost geodesic $\pi$ as leftmost geodesics exist by a symmetric argument.
+\begin{proof} We will show the existence of a rightmost geodesic $\pi$.
+The leftmost geodesic exists by a symmetric argument.
 We define $\pi(t) = x$ and $\pi(s) = y$, and for every $r \in (s, t)$, set $\pi$ to be the rightmost maximizer of the function on the right hand side of \eqref{E:met-2}.
-Since $f$ is proper, the function $\pi$ is bounded.
-We need to check that $\pi$ is continuous and a geodesic.
-To check continuity, we need to show that for any sequence $r_n \to r \in [s, t]$, that $\pi(r_n) \to \pi(r)$.
-We can assume that $r_n \ne r$ for all $n$.
+The function $\pi$ is bounded by condition (iii) in the definition of proper landscape.
+We need to check that $\pi$ is continuous and that $\pi$ is a geodesic.

-Since the rightmost maximizer $\pi$ is uniformly bounded by condition (ii) in the definition of proper, by possibly passing to a further subsequence, we may assume that $\pi(r_n)$ converges to a point $w$.
-If $r_n \to s$ then by condition (i) in the definition of proper, the first term on the left hand side of the equality

-must converge to $-\infty$ if $w \ne x$.
-By continuity of $f$, the second term remains bounded, so this will break the equality above.
-The case when $r_n \to t$ is similar.
-Now suppose $r_n \to r \in (s, t)$.
-By possibly passing to another subsequence, we can assume that $r_n < r$ for all $n$ (the other case has a symmetric argument).
-Both terms on the right hand side of \eqref{E:f-rn} converge to the appropriate limits by continuity, so $w$ maximizes the function